I-am-ShahriarKabir/trivago-interview-presentation/README.md

 # Trivago Interview Presentation

-This is a Next.js project created for a Trivago interview presentation.
+This is a Next.js project I created for my Trivago interview presentation.
 It features a slide-based presentation with navigation controls and fullscreen capabilities.

 ## Getting Started